Hilful/typescript-based-todo-app/README.md

 - TypeScript
 - Tailwind

-### `yarn start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+### Open [https://simple-typescript-based-todo-app.netlify.app/](https://simple-typescript-based-todo-app.netlify.app/) to view it in the browser.

-### `contribution`

-Feel free to create an issue or PR if you:

-- have noticed a bug
-- have better UI/UX
-- refactor components